dbblumenthal/gedlib/README.md

 #### 5.3.1 Graphs Given as GXL Files

 If you want to use GEDLIB as a shared library for graphs given as GXL files, make sure that you have installed GEDLIB with the option `--lib gxl`.
-In your source file, you have to `#define GXL_GEDLIB_SHARED` before including `<GEDLIB_ROOT>/src/env/ged_env.hpp`:
+In your source file, you have to define `GXL_GEDLIB_SHARED` before including `src/env/ged_env.hpp`:

   ```cpp
   #define GXL_GEDLIB_SHARED